 Balak, the king of Moab, had a problem.
 The Israelites were being led into the promised land by God and were commanded by God to destroy all of the current residents of that land.
-They had just finished their task of wiping out the Amorites and the Moabites were next.
+They had just finished their task of wiping out the Amorites and Balak feared that the Moabites would be next.
+The people of Moab were terrified because there were so many Israelites.
+In fact, Moab was filled with panic because of the people of Israel (Numbers 22:3).

-At that same time, God made Balaam see the angel.
-It appeared Balaam was repentant, but his heart was still opposed to the Israelites.
+At that same moment, God made Balaam see the angel.
+It looked like Balaam was repentant, but his heart was still opposed to the Israelites.
+Even though Balaam still wanted to curse the Israelites, God would not let him.
+Instead, he made him bless the Israelites.

-The lesson for our children is to teach them that God's plans will not be thwarted.
+The lesson for our kids is to teach them that God's plans will not be thwarted.
 The silly donkey knew better than Balaam to listen to God.
 The author uses satire to bring about this point.
-Another key lesson is that God chose the Israelites to be his people.
-We see throughout the Old Testament that God protected the Israelites and this is one of those stories.

 Have you ever seen a talking animal?
 (Consider using Talking Animals Reinforcement activity)